While Timor-Leste has made strong progress in recent years, some development indicators remain stubbornly entrenched.

 With 70% of the population living in rural areas, there is a heavy reliance on incomes from semi-subsistence and seasonal food cropping, mixed with small-scale animal husbandry and varying degrees of foraging for wild crops and game.
-Despite many recent improvements in a range of essential services, there is a high prevalence of poverty and associated illiteracy, and infant stunting rates are among the highest in the world.
-As a result, a fundamental problem facing most Timor-Leste rural households is their inability to generate sufficient reliable income from agriculture to improve the living conditions and livelihood opportunities of their families.
+Despite many recent improvements in a range of essential services, there is a high prevalence of poverty, with more than 50% of the population facing some level of food and food nutritional insecurity.

 The reasons for constrained on-farm crop and animal production and productivity are complex and varied.
-They include highly variable weather conditions affecting crop establishment and subsequent yields, infertile soils, limited availability of and access to agricultural inputs, low capital for investment, pests and insects causing crop losses pre-harvest and post-harvest, labour constraints at critical times and limited market demand for agricultural products beyond local consumption.
-Lack of access to locally relevant and implementable science-based advice is also a key constraint.
+They include highly variable weather conditions affecting crop establishment and subsequent yields, infertile soils, limited availability of and access to agricultural inputs (especially given a weak private sector), low capital for investment, pests and insects causing crop losses pre-harvest and post-harvest, labour constraints at critical times and limited market demand for agricultural products beyond local consumption.
+Critically, lack of access to credible, locally relevant and implementable science-based advice is a key constraint cutting across all areas.

 - improved social protection measures for vulnerable households